LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_load_1.rst.txt

 Note that only the errors related to problems in the predicate argument are listed below.
 This predicate fails on the first error found during compilation of a source file.
-In this case, no contents of the source file are loaded.
+In this case, the source file contents is not loaded.

-Depending on the :term:`backend Prolog compiler`, the shortcuts ``{File}`` or ``{File1, File2, ...}`` may be used in alternative.
+Depending on the :term:`backend Prolog compiler`, the shortcuts ``{File}`` or ``{File1, File2, ...}`` may be used as an alternative.
 Check the adapter files for the availability of these shortcuts as they are not part of the language (and thus should only be used at the top-level interpreter).